Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/cecilia-entry.md

 **Memories:** Not Recollected
 **Revelation:** [Automaton Assault](#entry:automaton-assault-entry)

 Cecilia was an enigma: a theorist, a contrarian, a knight who only served royalty, and a chaos enabler wherever she went.
-Always stirring up wild theories and pouring oil into already chaotic fires, she had a knack for yapping endlessly on the spot.
+Always stirring up wild theories and pouring oil onto already chaotic fires, she had a knack for yapping endlessly on the spot.
 Anyone foolish enough to argue with her had virtually no chance of winning.

 ## Details